anymod/tutorial-text-component/README.md

 #### Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/jframedev/tutorial-text-component/issues) here on GitHub.
+[Open a new issue](https://github.com/component-io/tutorial-text-component/issues) here on GitHub.

 #### Copyright and License

-Copyright 2017 jframe.
-Code released under the [MIT](https://github.com/jframedev/tutorial-text-component/blob/master/LICENSE) license.
+Copyright 2017 Component IO.
+Code released under the [MIT](https://github.com/component-io/tutorial-text-component/blob/master/LICENSE) license.